puppet-be/puppet-be.github.com/_posts/2014-01-09-Meeting-report.md

 **LinkedIn**

-We will be getting more active on linkedin.
+We will be more active on linkedin.
 This will be in the following groups

 * Belgian Puppet Users Group
 * Puppet Users Benelux